autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 ![Get Elements](../../assets/images/getelements.gif)
 ![Get Elements](../assets/images/getelements.gif)

-This query is listing all the elements based on their **category**.
+This query lists all the elements based on their **category**.
 The filter applied:

 ```js
 filter: {